adblockplus/libadblockplus/data/readme.md

 ## Measuring the effect of optimizations

-This data can be used to measure the effect of optimizations as follows.
-It is worth measuring the average time of procedures on the platform on which you are going to test, before applying any code changes.
+Before making changes to production code that runs on your desired platform, you may measure the effect of those changes on times of procedures measured on your desktop/laptop.

 Measurements should be taken against the release build: